pupilfirst/wd201-scripts/backend-dev-with-express/introduction-to-express/README.md

   response.send('Hello World')
 })
 ```
 This part is very important.
-Here using the app.get() method, Express creates a route handler to listen for GET requests from a client.
+Here, using the app.get() method, Express creates a route handler to listen for GET requests from a client.
 The first argument in this function is the route path.
 In this case, we’re listening for GET requests on `localhost:3000/`.
 If we wanted to listen for a POST request, then we would use `app.post()`.

 The second argument is a callback function that takes a `request` object and a `response` object.
 The *request* object contains information about the request that came from the client, for example: request headers, query parameters, request body, etc. The *response* object contains information that we want to send as a response back to the client.